microsoft/vscode-mssql/README.md

 ## What's new in 1.2.1
 * Support for multi-root workspaces in preparation for the feature's release in Visual Studio Code.
 When running with multi-root workspaces, users will be able to set many configuration options at the folder level, including connection configurations.
 * Exporting results as CSV, JSON, or Excel files now shows the operating system's save-as dialog instead of using text-based dialogs to name the saved file.
-* Fixed issue [#998](https://github.com/Microsoft/vscode-mssql/issues/998) Intellisense against Azure SQL DBs very inconsistent.
+* Fixed issue [#998](https://github.com/Microsoft/vscode-mssql/issues/998) IntelliSense against Azure SQL DBs very inconsistent.

 ## What's new in 1.2
 * Support for macOS High Sierra.
 * VSCode-Insiders users will see their connections are now read from and saved to the Insiders settings file instead of the regular Visual Studio Code location.
 Fixes [#242](https://github.com/Microsoft/vscode-mssql/issues/242).
 * Saving connections no longer affects comments in the settings file [#959](https://github.com/Microsoft/vscode-mssql/issues/959).
-* Intellisense errors and suggestions can be disabled on a per-file basis [#978](https://github.com/Microsoft/vscode-mssql/issues/978).
-Use the `MS SQL: Choose SQL Handler for this file` action or click on the `MSSQL` status bar item when a .sql file is open to disable intellisense on that document.
+* IntelliSense errors and suggestions can be disabled on a per-file basis [#978](https://github.com/Microsoft/vscode-mssql/issues/978).
+Use the `MS SQL: Choose SQL Handler for this file` action or click on the `MSSQL` status bar item when a .sql file is open to disable IntelliSense on that document.
 * Fixed issue [#987](https://github.com/Microsoft/vscode-mssql/issues/987) Cannot change password of a saved profile.
 * Fixed issue [#924](https://github.com/Microsoft/vscode-mssql/issues/924) Database name with $ is not showing up correctly in database list.
 * Fixed issue [#949](https://github.com/Microsoft/vscode-mssql/issues/949) Drop database fails most of the time because the db is in used.